-Fire sprinkler system allows water flow under pressure to control fire.
-Previously they are used in factories and large industries.
+Fire sprinkler systems allows water to flow under pressure to control fire.
+Previously they were used in factories and large industries.
 Now they are available in compact size to be used in small business concerns, homes etc.

 There are different types of Fire sprinkler systems available in UK. here are the main types of fire sprinkler systems:

 Facts about fire sprinkler systems

 - Sprinklers Systems don’t false alert’ they will just work if there is a real fire.

 - Sprinklers save lives and property and are the main gadgets which can recognize a fire and sound the caution, call the fire brigade and stifle or control the fire.

 - 99% of fires are controlled by sprinklers alone.